How to get to Narok from Nairobi?

 The most practical and common way to reach Narok is by road.
 The trip usually takes 2.5–3.5 hours, depending on traffic and weather conditions.

-Several routes can be used to drive between Nairobi and Narok, either through the A104 Mai Mahiu route or the Ngong–Suswa route, which can be less congested than the Mai Mahiu route at certain times, though it may be affected by weather and visibility conditions.
-The road is generally in good condition, though there are a few parts where it can be rough during the rainy season.
+There are several roads between Nairobi and the town of Narok, one of which is the A104 road to Mai Mahiu and the other road is the Ngong–Suswa road which may be less congested than the Mai Mahiu road at some times of the day, but may be affected by weather and visibility conditions.
+The road is overall in good condition, but can be rough in part during the rainy season.

 - Distance: ~142 km